rust-nostr/nostr/crates/nip07/README.md

 Nostr Browser signer implementation ([NIP-07](https://github.com/nostr-protocol/nips/blob/master/07.md)).

+## Changelog

+All notable changes to this library are documented in the [CHANGELOG.md](CHANGELOG.md).

 ## State

 **This library is in an ALPHA state**, things that are implemented generally work but the API will change in breaking ways.